thevilledev/ChibiHash-rs/README.md

 Run `cargo bench` to see the benchmarks.
 See `target/criterion/report/index.html` for the HTML report.

 The repository also contains a benchmark comparing the Rust implementation to the C implementation.
 Run `cargo bench --features ffi` to see the benchmark.
 The C version can be found from the `csrc` directory.
+The benchmark utilises FFI to call the C version.

-Based on limited testing, the pure Rust implementation is faster than the C version when run through the FFI interface.
+Based on limited testing, the pure Rust implementation is faster than the C version when the input sizes are small (below 1024 bytes).
+With larger input sizes they are equal.
 Possibly due to the overhead of the FFI interface itself.

 ## When not to use ChibiHash